- 4 minutes to read

 After the expression has been specified, click OK.
 This displays a new calculated field in the data source structure.

-Now you can specify the required calculated field type, change its default name, etc.
+You can now specify the calculated field type, change the default name, etc.

 To edit a calculated field, use its context menu.